I wrote this in response to a post from David at How to Beast. It’s a great post but I’m going to give it my own slant.

 Everyone wants to be liked.
 Everyone wants to be accepted.

 It’s alright if you feel this way.
 It’s human to feel this way.
 This desire is a remnant from your ancient ancestors.

 Your brain releases dopamine every time you do something that will possibly ensure or promote your survival.
-You get a hit of dopamine when you’re told you did a good job or when you please someone who you perceive as “better” than yourself
+You get a hit of dopamine when you’re told you did a good job or when you please someone who your superior.

 Validation is nice.
 It can be a sign that you’re doing something right!

 Despite external validation’s ability to give us solid feedback, it can be abused.

 Social media is validation on steroids.

 Social media takes this human fixation on validation and ratchets it up to a new level.

 You can get “external validation” from your friends on social media…doing absolutely jack and shit.